 Come discover Scrum, the most widely used form of Agile Project Management that is transforming organizations worldwide.
 In this class, you will not only learn the values, roles, activities and artifacts of Scrum, it is also filled with practical, hands-on activities to demonstrate Scrum principles in practice.
 If you or your organization is considering using Scrum to manage your projects, or you just want to broaden your understanding of Project Management, then this is the class for you.
 8 Category B PMI PDUs ; 8 Category E Scrum Alliance SEUs.

 This course focuses on interpersonal communication in the workplace.
 Conflict resolution, colleague interaction, bargaining, and problem solving skills are central topics.
 Transcript available.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

 Data Interpretation & Analysis- Got Numbers?
 Got Answers?